readthedocs/sphinx-multiproject/docs/configuration.rst

 You can set the following options in your ``conf.py`` file.

-.. confval:: sharedconf_docsets
+.. confval:: multiproject_projects

-   A dictionary defining the projects (docsets) that will share the configuration.
+   A dictionary defining the projects that will share the configuration.
    You must define at least one docset.

    Each docset can have the following options: